← Back to use cases

 Member vs Casual Riders (Manhattan Demo) - Powered by Etherdata's Canonical US Census at H3 Resolution 8

-Etherdata.ai makes spatial data trustworthy and usable for every team.
+EtherData.ai makes spatial data trustworthy and usable for every team.
 We publish open, rigorous, deeply usable datasets that make decision-making fairer and faster.

 This demo answers a practical operator + city question: where is membership adoption strong vs weak, where is casual usage disproportionately high, and how those patterns relate to neighborhood socio-economics.